Helmi/profit-docker/README.md

 ## Main Repository for the Profit-Docker project

-This project aims to be a template for a Docker Compose Stack to run a full stack Profit-Trailer instance including important Addons.
+This project aims to be a template for a Docker Compose Stack to run a full stack Profit-Trailer instance including important Addons and including automatic Reverse-Proxy setup including an automatic SSL setup with a free Letsencrypt certificate.

 ### What is Profit-Trailer?